 of our parish?

 For us, love is not a noun, it’s a verb.
 We love by worshipping and going deeper in our faith.
 We love by extending genuine and warm welcome to all.
 We love by practicing and celebrating inclusivity.
 We love by connecting with one another and neighbors, near and far.
 We love by seeking justice in the world.
-We love by serving the hungry in Bridgeport and Haiti.
+We love by serving the hungry in Bridgeport.
 We love by tending our grounds and gardens.
 We love by joy-making through song and music.

 Get to know us